kyma-project/test-infra/cmd/image-builder/image-builder.md

 The separated tags are expected to follow the same format as the `--tag` flag values.
 The flag is used to pass the tag values to the `oci-image-builder` pipeline in the ADO backend.
 The flag value is base64-encoded to avoid issues with special characters in the tag values and do not need to escape them.

-## Environment Variables File

-The `--env-file` specifies the path to the file with environment variables to be loaded in the build.
-All variables and their values are loaded into the environment before the build starts.
-The file must be in the format of `KEY=VALUE` pairs, separated by newlines.

 ## Access Golang SAP Internal Modules